DrAndrewThaler/DolphinView/README.md

 **2. Build the amplifier:** Solder wire into Power + and -, Input G and R, and Rout + and - on the Audio Amplifier.
 Connect Power + and - to GND and 5V on Arduino.
 Connect Input R to Pin 3 and Input G to GND on the Arduino.
 Connect Rout - to S and Rout+ to T on the stereo terminal block.
 Bridge R and T on the terminal block.

-**3. Connect the LiDAR:**
+**3. Connect the LiDAR:** Remove the connector and solder on long leads to each of the four wires.
+Connect negativeand positive terminals to 3.3V and GND on the Arduino.
+Connect TX to Arduino pin 10 and RX to Arduino pin 11.

 **4. Enclose the system:** Build your own enclosure or use the included laser cutting file to enclose all the components.
+Attach the LiDAR sensor to the included glasses if you also want to look ridiculous while walking around with this.

+If you build one, please let me know on [Twitter](https://twitter.com/DrAndrewThaler), [Mastodon](https://oceansocial.us/@DrAndrewThaler), or [Instagram](https://www.instagram.com/drandrewthaler/) and tell me how it goes.
+To support more weird and wonderful projects like this, please check out my [Patreon](https://www.patreon.com/Andrew_Thaler).